typohnebild/numpy-vs-mir/README.md

 Between the L1 and L2 cache lines the graphs stop rising that much.
 Up to the L3 cache line and beyond, the graphs start to decrease slightly and level out.
 In contrast, Python implementations without Numba show no response to all cache limits.
-This may be a consequence of the missing optimization without Numba.
+This may be a consequence of the missing optimization of Numba.

 All setups that are using Numba take almost the same time for the corresponding problem sizes.
 So the FLOP/s graphs for these setups look verry similar and close